Value-added tax (VAT)

 ||28.74 per litre of pure alcohol included

 Stamp duty is charged at 0.5% on instruments effecting sales of shares.
 Agreements to sell shares usually attract stamp duty reserve tax (SDRT) at 0.5%.
 The liability to SDRT may be cancelled by paying the stamp duty due on a stock transfer form (or other transfer instrument) executed in pursuance of the agreement.
 Stamp duty is not usually charged on an issue of shares.
-Issues or transfers of shares to clearance services or depositary receipt systems may attract SDRT at 1.5% (stamp duty at 1.5% may be payable on instruments effecting transfers of shares to such services or systems).
+Issues or transfers of shares to clearance services or depositary receipt systems that are not an integral part of an issue of share capital may attract SDRT at 1.5% (stamp duty at 1.5% may be payable on instruments effecting transfers of shares to such services or systems).
 Transfers of bearer shares also attract stamp duty at 1.5%.

 Acquisitions of non-residential or mixed land and buildings in England, Wales, and Northern Ireland are charged stamp duty land tax (SDLT) at rates of up to 5%.
 Acquisitions of residential property by companies and similar non-natural persons and by individuals acquiring second homes are charged at rates of up to 15% (whereas acquisitions by individuals who do not own any other properties or who are replacing their main residence are capped at 12%).
 Grants of new commercial leases are charged SDLT at 1% of the net present value of the rents payable in excess of GBP 150,000 up to GBP 5 million and 2% of the net present value in excess of GBP 5 million.
 SDLT is also payable at up to 5% on any premium paid.
 Grants of residential leases are charged at 1% of the net present value of the rents payable in excess of GBP 125,000 plus up to 15% on any premium paid.

 Land and buildings in Scotland are subject to Scottish land and building transactions tax (LBTT) in place of SDLT.
-Rates are graduated up to 12%, which applies to a transaction value for residential properties in excess of GBP 1 million (or up to 15% where the additional 3% for second homes or buy-to-lets applies).
+Rates are graduated up to 12%, which applies to a transaction value for residential properties in excess of GBP 750,000 (or up to 16% where the additional 4% for second homes or buy-to-lets applies), and up to 5% for non-residential properties.

 Annual tax on enveloped dwellings (ATED) and related capital gains tax charge

 An annual tax on enveloped dwellings is charged on the acquisition and holding of high-value residential properties (property over GBP 500,000) through a company or other 'non-natural' person.
-Broadly, this will be based on the 1 April 2012 value, in bands starting at GBP 500,000 and increasing to GBP 20 million.
-The charge on a property worth GBP 20 million or more cannot exceed GBP 220,350 per annum.
-The minimum charge is GBP 3,500 for a property valued at GBP 500,000.
+Until April 2018, this was based on the 1 April 2012 value, in bands starting at GBP 500,000 and increasing to GBP 20 million.
+From April 2018, it is based on the 2017 value.
+The charge on a property worth GBP 20 million or more cannot exceed GBP 232,350 per annum from April 2019.
+The minimum charge is GBP 3,650 from April 2019 for a property valued at GBP 500,000.

 Other than employers’ national insurance contributions (NICs) (see below), there are no other payroll taxes, the burden of which falls on the employer.
 Employers are, however, responsible for deducting the employees’ income tax liability at source, through the pay-as-you-earn (PAYE) system.
 The employer may also be required to deduct other amounts from pay (e.g. court orders).